sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ![images/draw_graph1.png](images/draw_graph1.png)

-We use `node_text_namespace=globals()` so that Pytorch Symbolic will attempt to display correct variable names on nodes.
+We use `node_text_namespace=globals()` so that Pytorch Symbolic attempts to display variable names on nodes.
+This is nice for understanding what is going on in the graph.
 It can be more difficult, e.g. when graph was defined in a local namespace.
-Instead, you can use `node_text_func` to display anything you want.
+Instead, you can use `node_text_func` to define custom labels on nodes.
-It takes `SymbolicTensor` as input and returns `str` as output.
+This argument is a `Callable` that takes `SymbolicTensor` as input and returns `str` as output.
 By default, it displays tensor shape.

 Be careful!
-It is not very refined, so it might not work well for large neural networks.
+Drawing utility is not very refined, so it might not work well for large neural networks.
-You can tune figure size and other stuff using matplotlib.
+You can tune the figure size and other stuff using matplotlib:

 ```py
 import matplotlib.pyplot as plt